Setup Kubernetes 1.14 Cluster on CentOS 7.6

 Install and Setup Docker

-Execute below command to install Docker
+Execute the below command to install Docker.

 sudo yum install -y docker